plone/volto/docs/source/client/actions/aliases.md

 A mechanism to redirect old URLs to new ones.

 When an object is moved (renamed or cut/pasted into a different location), the redirection storage will remember the old path.
-It is smart enough to deal with transitive references (if we have a -> b and then add b -> c, it is replaced by a reference a -> c) and circular references (attempting to add a -> a does nothing).
+Handles transitive references (for example a -> b, b -> c becomes a -> c) and ignores circular ones (for example attempting a -> a has no effect).

-## Get Aliases List
+## Get aliases list

 ### Query function